In this article we dissect the definition of flavor and explain why it is different from and dependent on taste, among other important senses.

 Everyone knows what flavor is, right?
 The way something tastes or as your standard dictionary would put it – ‘the distinctive taste of a food or drink‘.

 Yet defining flavor is significantly more involved.
 This is especially true when it comes to beer tasting.

-Simply stated
+Simply stated flavor is a synthesis of complex sensory input generated by our chemical senses.
 The perception of flavor forms in the human brain and relies on chemosensory data generated by an array of chemical stimuli linked to taste, smell and mouthfeel.
 In addition, visual reception and cognition play a part.

 Therefore a definition of flavor requires an understanding of the three main chemical senses – gustational (taste), olfactory (smell) and trigerminal (mouthfeel) as well as how the brain uses their input.